...

 Are gaming earbuds suitable for competitive gaming?

-Yes, especially models with low latency and gaming-specific features.
+Yes, gaming earbuds are suitable for competitive gamers, especially those models that have low latency and gaming-specific features.

 How do gaming earbuds compare to over-ear headsets?